Juxtagames/M5E-Ruleset/README.md

 [Website](https://shop.juxtagames.com) | [Twitter](https://twitter.com/juxtagames) | [Pinterest](https://pinterest.com/juxtagames) | [Reddit](https://reddit.com/user/juxtagames) | [Tumblr](https://juxtagames.tumblr.com) | [Youtube](https://www.youtube.com/channel/UCckbaZDR1oRVjTFIZBthaQA) | [Patreon](https://www.patreon.com/juxtagames) | [Kickstarter](https://www.kickstarter.com/profile/juxtagames)

-> Copyright 2020 Juxtagames, LLC.
+> Copyright 2019-2021 Juxtagames, LLC.
 All Rights Reserved.
-This project, known as *Modern5E*, is published under the Open Game License (OGL) v1.0a by [Wizards of the Coast](https://wizards.com).
+This project, known as *Modern5E, M5E Rulesset and Modern5E Core Rulebook*, is published under the Open Game License (OGL) v1.0a by [Wizards of the Coast](https://wizards.com).
 We make no claim or challenge to any trademarks owned by [Wizards of the Coast](https://wizards.com).
-In addition, this material utilizes the D20 Modern SRD and the Dungeons & Dragons SRD v5.1, both published by [Wizards of the Coast](https://wizards.com).
-As defined in the OGL v1.0a Section 1(e): We hereby acknowledge this material contains no product identity owned by Juxtagames or any other company or individual.
+Also, this material utilizes the d20 Modern SRD and the Dungeons & Dragons SRD v5.1, both published by [Wizards of the Coast](https://wizards.com).
+As defined in the OGL v1.0a Section 1(e): We hereby acknowledge the M5E Ruleset contains no intellectual property owned by Juxtagames, LLC.
+Any intellectual property within this project is contained within the Modern5E Core Rulebook and is owned by Juxtagames, LLC.